b-Rocks2718/Dioptase-Assembler/README.md

 Remove everything with `make purge`

 #### Supported Flags:
-`-pre` if you wish to generate a file containing the output of the preprocessor (all macros expanded)
+`-pre` if you wish to print the output of the preprocessor (can be useful for debugging)
-`-bin` if you wish to generate a binary file as output instead of a `.hex` file.
-The assembler generates a text file containing the instructions as hex by default.
-`-both` if you want to generate the `.bin` and `.hex` files
+`-o` to name the output file (./a.hex is the default)

 ## Extending the assembler